-Outcomes Entrepreneurial and innovative region.
+Outcomes Entrepreneurial and innovative region, healthy environment, quality lifestyle, sense of place, prosperous community and connected community.
 Distribution of benefits The primary beneficiaries for this activity are people and organisations in the regional community.
-They benefit through the planned approach to the sustainable development of the region.
+They benefit through the planned approach to the sustainable economic development of the region.
 Time frame of benefits On-going.
 Contributors to need for activity Not applicable.
 Costs and benefits of distinct funding Not applicable.